rmoralesdelgado/Tutorials/01 Quick and Sustainable Git and GitHub.md

 100644 blob e69de29bb2d1d6434b8b29ae775ad8c2e48c5391       0	empty.py
 ```

 In this case, the `0` before `empty.py` is the file's size, which is zero bytes because it has no content.
 This command also gives us the full SHA-1 hash of the object.
-You can find the documentation of `git ls-tree` [here](https://git-scm.com/docs/git-ls-tree).

-On the other hand, `git ls-files` allows us to get a customized list of files, that can be filtered by several different parameters, and that is the result of merging the working directory and the *directory cache index* (the *index*).
+On the other hand, `git ls-files` allows us to get a customized list of files, that can be filtered by several different parameters, and that is the result of merging the working directory and the *directory cache index* (the index).
 For instance, as an example, let's delete `hello-mars.py`:
 ```bash
 $ rm hello-mars.py
 ```